Content Reviewed by Jennifer Wheeler, Clinical & Community Outreach

 Getting Help for Depression

 When individuals recognize persistent sadness in themselves, it can be challenging to rule out a depression diagnosis.
 No matter where you stand, you may benefit greatly from speaking with a mental health professional.
-You can start by reaching out to a family member or friend that might understand what you are going through.
+You can start by reaching out to a family member or friend who might understand what you are going through.
 From there, consider reaching out to your healthcare provider.

 If you are unsure how to initiate the conversation, you can ask questions such as: